NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Wardens of Wildwood/Redwood Leshy.md

 abilities_mid:
   - name: ""
   - name: "Verdant Burst"
-    desc: " (healing,primal,vitality) When a redwood leshy dies, a burst of primal energy explodes from their body, restoring 5d8 Hit Points to each plant creature in a @Template[emanation|distance:30].
+    desc: " (healing,primal,vitality) When a redwood leshy dies, a burst of primal energy explodes from their body, restoring 5d8 Hit Points to each plant creature in a 30-foot emanation.
 This area is filled with saplings, becoming difficult terrain.
 If the environment isn't a viable environment for these trees, they wither after 24 hours."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Bo Staff"
-    desc: "`pf2:1` Bo Staff +23 (magical, monk, parry, reach 10 feet, trip)\n__Damage__  2d8 + 12 bludgeoning"
+    desc: "+23 (magical, monk, parry, reach 10 feet, trip)\n__Damage__  2d8 + 12 bludgeoning"

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Fist"
-    desc: "`pf2:1` Fist +23 (agile, finesse)\n__Damage__  2d6 + 12 bludgeoning"
+    desc: "+23 (agile, finesse, unarmed)\n__Damage__  2d6 + 12 bludgeoning"

   - name: "Primal Innate Spells"
     desc: "DC 28, attack +20; __4th __  _[[Spells/Enlarge|Enlarge (Self Only)]]_; __3rd __  _[[Spells/Speak with Plants|Speak with Plants (Constant, Trees Only)]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
-    desc: "`pf2:1` (concentrate,polymorph) The redwood leshy can take the form of a Large tree, using the effects of [[Spells/One with Plants|One with Plants]].\n\n* * *\n"
+    desc: "`pf2:1` (concentrate,polymorph) The redwood leshy can take the form of a Large tree, using the effects of [[Spells/One with Plants|One with Plants]].\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Looming Strike"
     desc: "  The leshy deals an additional 1d8 damage to creatures smaller than it."